 Since that time, numerous improvements have been made to the American Legion grounds by the Taylor County Fair Association.
 The Association has purchased seven sets of aluminum bleachers, state of the art lighting for the track and parking areas, a sound system, two large hoop buildings to serve as livestock barns/display areas and infrastructure improvements/additions such as electric and water lines.
 The bleachers were acquired through a co-operative loan between all community banks in what was perhaps an unprecedented move in Campbellsville and it set the stage for future growth for the Fair.
 In 1999 and 2000, the fair was held the first week of August.
 However, in 2001 the date moved due to a change in the schedule of Kissel Rides and Shows to the last full week of June.
 Currently, the fair is held the from the first weekend of June through the next full week!

-Numerous events have been held at the fair, including Demolition Derbies, KTPA Truck Pulls, Ohio River Valley Tractor Pulls, Mud Slings, Beauty and Talent Contests, Rodeos, Wrestling, Concerts, Horse Shows and Beef and Dairy Shows.
+Numerous events have been held at the fair, including Demolition Derbies, TNT Truck & Tractor Pulls, KTPA Truck Pulls, Ohio River Valley Tractor Pulls, Mud Slings, Pageants and Talent Contests, Rodeos, Wrestling, Concerts, Horse Shows and Beef and Dairy Shows.

 Awards & Breaking Records

 Over its 20 year history the Taylor County Fair has become one of Kentucky's most highly decorated fairs.
 It has been named the Zone 2 Division B Most Progressive Fair two times and Zone 2 Division B Runner Up four times.
 The Fair has been named an All Kentucky County Fair on 9 occasions and was also named Most Outstanding New Fair in 1998.